duytq94/react-native-note-with-pouchdb/readme.md

 ## Description:
 * Can working with slow or no network connection.
 * Synchronization between devices and server when going online (with actions like creating, reading, updating, deleting notes).
-* Watch the video demo to clearly: https://www.youtube.com/watch?v=qT2Is58aZsQ
+* Watch the demo video for more clarity: https://www.youtube.com/watch?v=qT2Is58aZsQ
 * Check my general guidance to know more and how to do it: https://medium.com/@duytq94/making-a-simple-note-app-with-pouchdb-in-react-native-ec4810b18a42

 ## Screenshots: